OGRECave/ogre-next/Docs/src/manual/Scripts/compositor.md

 ### Supersampling Antialiasing (SSAA) vs MSAA

-It is best to explain what MSAA is by first explaining its most basic form: SSAA aka Supersampling Antialiasing.
+It is best to explain what MSAA is by first explaining Supersampling Antialiasing (SSAA).

-SSAA is simply rasterizing at higher resolution and then using a downscale filter.
+If we have to render 1920x1080 4xSSAA, then we would just render at 3840x2160 and downscale back to 1920x1080 (either with a basic bilinear filter or something more advanced e.g. bicubic, gaussian, etc).

 Huh?
-What's next you ask?
+What's next, you ask?
 That's it!

-If the original render target is 1920x1080, then SSAA 4x needs to render at 3840x2160 (1920x2 = 3840 and 1080x2 = 2160, twice the width and twice the height is 4x the area!) and then downscale back to 1920x1080 either using a simple bilinear filter or something slightly more fancy (e.g. bicubic, gaussian, etc)
+@note 1920x2 = 3840 and 1080x2 = 2160, twice the width and twice the height is 4x the area.
+Hence 4xSSAA.

-Thus we just established that SSAA is not a complex algorithm: it's just rendering at higher resolution and then scaling down to blur each of the 4 pixels into 1, producing soft edges.
+Thus SSAA is not a complex algorithm: it's just rendering at higher resolution and then scaling down to blur each of the 4 pixels into 1, producing soft edges.

-This operation of scaling down is known as **'Resolve'**
+**This operation of scaling down is known as _Resolve_**

 The problem with SSAA: it consumes a lot of bandwidth and processing power.
 4x of everything to be exact (for 4xSSAA).